cryptape/ckb-auth/README.md

 * EOS
 * Tron
 * Dogecoin
+* CKB
-They are also implemented in ckb-auth.
+The functionalities have been ported and implemented in ckb-auth.
 See [auth](./docs/auth.md) for more information.

 We also have some tutorials for following blockchains:
 - [litecoin](./docs/litecoin.md)